-In September 2012, the ASTSWMO Alternative Fuels Workgroup began soliciting information about sites where it was suspected that the observed equipment issues may be related to fuel incompatibility.
-Case summaries submitted by regulatory officials from States across the country are included for review.
-While the case summaries may not conclusively demonstrate a direct correlation between the biofuel and observed material incompatibility, the purpose of including these summaries is to draw attention to field observations.
-The Workgroup intends to add case summaries to this list as they are received.
-The case summary template is found on page C-33.
+In September 2012, the ASTSWMO Emerging Fuels Task Force began soliciting information about sites where it was suspected that the observed equipment issues may be related to changing fuel stored to a biofuel.
+Case summaries submitted by regulatory officials from States across the country are included for your review.
+The purpose of including these summaries is to draw attention to field observations following the introduction of biofuels.
+The Task Force intends to add case summaries to this list as they are received.

-The Workgroup has not done any material testing to verify that these observations were the result of compatibility issues between the equipment and the fuel used, does not endorse any of the findings, and is not responsible for the accuracy, completeness, or usefulness of any information presented in the case summaries.
-The views and opinions of case summary submitters do not necessarily state or reflect those of the ASTSWMO Alternative Fuels Workgroup.
+The Task Force has not done any material testing to verify that these observations were the result of compatibility issues between the equipment and the fuel used, does not endorse any of the findings, and is not responsible for the accuracy, completeness, or usefulness of any information presented in the case summaries.
+The views and opinions of case summary submitters do not necessarily state or reflect those of the ASTSWMO Emerging Fuels Task Force.

-Case Summary No. Location Fuel Equipment Involved Tank Capacity Equipment Age Issue Location Issue Resolution 1 Phoenix, AZ E10 Tank 10K 24 yrs Tank Cracks in lining of tank Tank to be relined 2 Tucson, AZ E10 Tank 10K 26 yrs Tank Failed tank tightness test (TTT) Release confirmed, tank repaired 3 Yuma, AZ E10 Tank 10K 28 yrs Tank Regular failed TTT Tank repaired 4 Yuma, AZ E10 Tank 10K 28 yrs Tank Premium failed TTT Tank repaired 5 Irmo, SC E85 Other N/A N/A Automatic Tank Gauge (ATG), Spill bucket Incompatible probe, cracked spill bucket less than 2 yrs old Spill bucket repaired, tank emptied/no longer in use 6 Hartsville, SC E85 Other N/A N/A ATG, dispenser Incompatible probe, delivery of E85 into reg unleaded tank Probe replaced with ethanol compatible version; delivery driver warned 7 Columbia, SC E85 Other N/A N/A Submersible Turbine Pump (STP)/sump Excessive corrosion STP replaced with compatible version
+Case Summary No. Location Fuel Equipment Involved Tank Capacity Equipment Age Issue Location lssue Resolution 1 Phoenix, AZ E10 Tank 10K 24 yrs Tank Cracks in lining of tank Tank to be relined 2 Tucson, AZ E10 Tank 10K 26 yrs Tank Failed TTT Release confirmed, tank repaired 3 Yuma, AZ E10 Tank 10K 28 yrs Tank Regular failed TTT Tank repaired 4 Yuma, AZ E10 Tank 10K 28 yrs Tank Premium failed TTT Tank repaired 5 Irmo, SC E85 Other N/A N/A ATG, Spill bucket Probe failed, cracked spill bucket less than 2 yrs old spill bucket repaired, tank emptied/no longer in use 6 Hartsville, SC E85 Other N/A N/A ATG, dispenser Probe failed, delivery of E85 into reg unleaded tank Probe replaced with ethanol compatible version; delivery driver warned 7 Columbia, SC E85 Other N/A N/A STP/sump Excessive corrosion STP replaced with compatible version 8 West Columbia, SC E85 Other STP/sump Excessive corrosion due to vapors in sump STP found to be compatible, asked to monitor liquids in sump